timbrinson/FloraCatalog/docs/AI_DEVELOPMENT_PROTOCOL.md

 ## 3. Rules for Code Updates
 - **Clarification Over Assumption**: If a command is ambiguous or implies a logic change not documented in the `docs/` folder, the AI must ask for clarification before acting.
-- **No Unsolicited Refactors**: Do not change casing (e.g., 'genus' to 'Genus'), variable names, or architectural patterns unless explicitly commanded to do so. **"Fixing" things that aren't broken is a project failure.**
+- **No Unsolicited Content Updates (The Zero-Action Rule)**: Do not change *any* file—be it code, documentation, or configuration—unless explicitly commanded.
+Do not change casing (e.g., 'genus' to 'Genus'), variable names, or architectural patterns for the sake of "cleanliness." **"Fixing" or "improving" things that aren't broken without a direct "Go" is a project failure.**
 - **Atomic XML Blocks**: Keep file updates as small as possible.
 Avoid massive multi-file rewrites unless necessary.
 This ensures the "Restore" button remains a viable safety net for the user.
 - **Linting & Types**: Always check `types.ts` for the definitive source of truth regarding interfaces and ranks before making comparisons in components.